 Despite how things are right now, they will get better in the long run and return to some kind of normality in the end.

 The reality is that for now we have to adjust to a new way of working for the time being.

 But business has to continue in some way.

 Times might be tough, and cutting your inbound marketing budget might seem like the only option you have right now.
 But resisting this urge might just pay off bigger in the long run.

 If you want more information on how to run inbound campaigns we have a tonne of resources on our website which you can download for free.

 As a start, this guide to creating an inbound marketing strategy for lead generation could help you figure out where to focus your budgets.

-We're hosting a webinar with HubSpot on Friday, April 3 starting at 1:30pm where we'll be talking about how you can adapt and change to online and remote working during this time of uncertainty.
+We recently hosted a webinar with HubSpot where we chatted about how you can adapt and change to online and remote working during this time of uncertainty.
+Watch the recording below.